Ensembl/nextflow_modules/README.md

 ```

 ### Initial Setup
-The repository contains a pre-defined structure with some example modules to serve as templates.
+The repository contains a *pre-defined structure (see above)* with some example modules to serve as templates.

 ### Steps for Adding New Modules
 1. Check Existing Modules